svdasein/cidrtagmap/README.md

 * ipfieldlist (required) is a list of event fields that will be eligible for mapping.
-Everything that matches will be put in a structure subtending an item called cidrtagmap, so from the above example a match of the [netflow][dst_address] field would add cidrtagmap.netflow.dst_address.tag.
+Everything that matches will be put in a structure subtending an item called cidrtagmap, so from the above example a match of the [netflow][dst_address] field would add cidrtagmap.netflow.dst_address.tags.
 A pair to this field will be cidrtagmap.netflow.dst_address.match which indicates which rule was matched for the mapping.

 * asnmapfilepath (optional) points to a copy of this file: ftp://ftp.arin.net/info/asn.txt